Skip to main content

 • Dog-Fooding i.e using the software you write yourself might be faster than talking to users.

-• Continuous Delivery is about putting software into production as soon as it's written.
+• Continuous Delivery is about putting software into production as soon as it's written, to get feedback on it.

 • Integration Testing is a faster way of meeting some reality than continually deploying code and re-testing it manually.